Telemedicine with Elektra's board-certified clinicians is now available (and covered by insurance)! Free intro call

 If the schedule of when we are asleep and awake varies considerably, it can throw off the physiological part of our bodies, which thrives off a 24-hour circadian rhythm.
 If you can, try and make this work on the weekends, too.

-Keep it cool
+Keep a cool sleep environment

 Right around bedtime, your body temperature drops 1-2 degrees, which signals to your internal clock that it’s time to hit the hay.
 In doctor-speak, this is what’s called “thermoregulation.”
 We recommend keeping your bedroom at a cool 60 – 67°F and, if that’s not enough, trying cooling sheets made with bamboo or a cooling mattress pad or blanket for your bed.